Eyevinn/channel-engine/README.md

 ## Migration

+### Upgrading from 3.4.x to >= 4.0.0

+Support for HLS-CMAF and the handling audio and video segments of different durations was added to v4 and this means that it is not possible to mix muxed TS with demuxed CMAF.

 ### Upgrading from 3.3.x to >= 3.4.x

 A breaking change was introduced in v3.4.0 when Typescript types were introduced.
 The library no longer exports a default.
 This means that you need to change `const ChannelEngine = require('eyevinn-channel-engine')` to `const { ChannelEngine } = require('eyevinn-channel-engine')`;